Power-law Bianchi type I inflation with multiple vector fields: Stability analysis

 We continue with the fixed point type $\text{II}_{bc}$.
-We choose $\lambda=0.1$, $\rho_a=40$, $\rho_b=50$, and $\rho_c=50.02$, which do satisfy the corresponding stability conditions shown in Eq. \eqref{fixed point type IIbc st cond} ($\rho_b$ and $\rho_c$ are sufficiently large and close and significantly larger than $\rho_a$).
+We choose $\lambda=0.1$, $\rho_a=40$, $\rho_b=50$, and $\rho_c=50.02$, which satisfy the corresponding stability conditions shown in Eq. \eqref{fixed point type IIbc st cond} ($\rho_b$ and $\rho_c$ are sufficiently large, close to each other, and significantly larger than $\rho_a$).
 The fixed point therefore takes the following value,

-At the fixed point \eqref{Vec2yz numerical fixed point}, the anisotropies are very small and $\zeta\approx 500 \gg 1$ according to the solution \eqref{power-law solution type IIbc}.
+For the fixed point \eqref{Vec2yz numerical fixed point}, the spatial anisotropies are very small and $\zeta\approx 500 \gg 1$ according to the solution \eqref{power-law solution type IIbc}.
 In Fig. \ref{fig:Vec2yzConvInf}, we see that the dynamical variables $X_a$, $X_b$, $X_c$, $Y$, $(Z_a)^2$, $(Z_b)^2$, and $(Z_c)^2$ tend to converge to the fixed point \eqref{Vec2yz numerical fixed point} as expected, confirming the attractor property of the fixed point type $\text{II}_{bc}$.
-Note that we choose $\log(\alpha)$ instead of $\alpha$ for the horizontal axis for a better visualization.
-The similar results for the fixed points type $\text{II}_{ac}$ and $\text{II}_{ab}$ can be done straightforwardly.
+Note that we have chosen $\log(\alpha)$ instead of $\alpha$ for the horizontal axis for better visual clarity.
+Similar results can be obtained straightforwardly for the fixed points type $\text{II}_{ac}$ and $\text{II}_{ab}$.